ahanaraghuvanshi/node-telehash/README.md

     }

 Once the channel is open you could build anything ontop of it: establishing voice/video streams, exchanging files, sending emails.. anything really.
-It is upto you however to implement peer trust/authentication etc. (anyone can listen for any end/hash), and a realiable UDP transport mechanism (if required).
+It is upto you however to implement peer trust/authentication and a realiable UDP transport mechanism (if required).

 see the channel-listen.js and channel-connect.js for simple examples. see alice.js and bob.js for more advanced example which illustrates the behaviour of channels better.

-Channels can only be established under certain conditions related to the type of NAT a peer is operating behind of:
+Channels can only be established under certain conditions related to the type of NAT a peer/switch is operating behind of:

     Switch A        Switch B        Channel can be established?
     NAT             NAT             YES //but must not be behind the same NAT